Mayo Clinic's approach

 Specialists in the Pediatric Rehabilitation Program care for children with spinal cord injuries at Mayo Clinic's campus in Minnesota.

 - Research.
-Mayo Clinic is actively involved in research — including animals, tissues, stem cells, and brain and spinal cord stimulators — to study the spinal cord injury response as well as the outcomes, rehabilitation options and potential treatments for people with spinal cord injuries.
-Researchers conduct clinical trials when the data suggests a safe and effective implementation.
+Mayo Clinic is actively involved in research — including animals, tissues, stem cells and spinal cord stimulators — to study the spinal cord injury response as well as the outcomes, rehabilitation options and potential treatments for people with spinal cord injuries.
+Researchers conduct clinical trials (trials involving humans) when the data suggests a safe and effective implementation.

-Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for rehabilitation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minnesota, is ranked among the Best Hospitals for rehabilitation by U.S. News & World Report.

 Locations, travel and lodging